arnovb-github/PoshCommence/readme.md

 Get-CmcFields Account | Where-Object { $_.Type -eq Name } # 'Name' is a fieldtype in Commence
 ```

-Use the `Get-CmcFieldTypes` cmdlet for getting the list of Commence field types

 List all connections for a category:
 ```powershell
 Get-CmcConnections [-CategoryName] <string> [<CommonParameters>]